arjun-menon/arjun-menon.github.io/essays/pol/ca/conservatives-and-lies.md

 Lying is not a good thing.
 Lying deceives people.
 Lying breaks trust.
 God hates lying.

-While all politicians (all _all people_ in general) might lie to a certain extent, the pestilence of lying has become particularly extreme, thematic, and all-too-common, among ***conservative politicians***.
+While all politicians (and _all people_ in general) might lie to a certain extent, the pestilence of lying has become particularly extreme, thematic, and all-too-common, among ***conservative politicians***.
 Moreover, the manner in which conservative politicians use their speech – the persistent compulsive lying, the abusive language and invective, and an utter disregard for truthfulness – has had a corrupting influence on political culture in North America.

 ### People are being deceived